Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Introduction

-Given a particle configuration on a sphere (or more generally, on a $2$-point homogeneous space), there exists a beautiful sufficient criterion, based on geometric design theory, that says Yudin's bound is sharp for this configuration \cites{CohnKumar2007, Levenshtein1992}.
+Given a particle configuration on a sphere (or, more generally, on a $2$-point homogeneous space), there exists a beautiful sufficient criterion, based on geometric design theory, that says Yudin's bound is sharp for this configuration \cites{CohnKumar2007, Levenshtein1992}.
 No such criterion is known for $k$-point bounds with $k > 2$.
-Together with the newly found (numerically) sharp instances and other sharp instances for $E_2$ possibly still to be discovered (see Section~\ref{sec:enegy:computations}), the new approach in this paper to formulating $k$-point bounds for energy minimization may help in formulating such a sufficient criterion.
-This may help in uncovering the geometric ideas behind optimality and universal optimality of particle configurations.
+Together with the newly found numerically sharp instances of $E_2$ and possibly other sharp instances of $E_2$ still to be discovered (see Section~\ref{sec:enegy:computations}), the new approach in this paper to formulating $k$-point bounds for energy minimization may help in formulating such a sufficient criterion.
+This may help in getting a better understanding of the geometric ideas behind optimality and universal optimality of particle configurations.